Marker degradation: Route from diosgenin

 As with much steroid chemistry, the Marker degradation relies heavily on kinetic control to degrade the sapogenin side chain while leaving similar functional groups on the steroid nucleus (relatively) unaffected.

 The first step is the reaction that led Marker to discover that the sapogenins had a ketone spiro acetal structure in their side chain.
 Acetals are inert in basic conditions, but can be hydrolysed in acidic conditions.
 Marker uses acetic anhydride to block the hydroxyl group formed by opening the six-membered pyran ring.

-The five-membered furan ring is then oxidatively opened with chromic acid.
+The five-membered furan ring is then oxidatively opened with chromium trioxide.
 This forms the acetyl side chain of progesterone and an esterified hydroxyl group on the steroid nucleus.

 The ester is then hydrolyzed under strongly basic conditions.
 The use of ethanolic sodium hydroxide leads to the elimination of water to form a double bond.

 The result in this 1939 version of Marker degradation is 16-dehydropregnenolone (3-hydroxypregna-5,16-dien-20-one, 16-DP).
 In 1940, the final hydrolysis step was changed to use acetic acid, producing the more familiar 16-dehydropregnenolone acetate (16-DPA).